electron/website/blog/electron-32-0.md

 - Added new API version history in our documentation, a feature created by @piotrpdev as part of Google Summer of Code. [#42982](https://github.com/electron/electron/pull/42982)
 - Removed nonstandard File.path extension from the Web File API. [#42053](https://github.com/electron/electron/pull/42053)
-- Aligned failure pathway in File System Access API with upstream when attempting to open a file or directory in a blocked path. [#42993](https://github.com/electron/electron/pull/42993)
+- Aligned failure pathway in Web [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API) with upstream when attempting to open a file or directory in a blocked path. [#42993](https://github.com/electron/electron/pull/42993)
-- Added the following existing navigation related APIs to `webcontents.navigationHistory`: `canGoBack`, `goBack`, `canGoForward`, `goForward`, `canGoToOffset`, `goToOffset`, `clear`.
+- Added the following existing navigation-related APIs to `webcontents.navigationHistory`: `canGoBack`, `goBack`, `canGoForward`, `goForward`, `canGoToOffset`, `goToOffset`, `clear`.
 The previous navigation APIs are not deprecated. [#41752](https://github.com/electron/electron/pull/41752)

 ### Stack Changes